snaiperskaya96/esp-led-control-rs/README.md

   - POST /turn_on - Turn PWN on a given gpio on.
 Takes a json object in the following format { "alias": "some_gpio_alias" }
   - POST /turn_off - Turn PWN off a given gpio on.
 Takes a json object in the following format { "alias": "some_gpio_alias" }
   - POST /dim - Sets a given gpio's cycle duty to a specified value.
 Takes a json object in the following format { "alias": "some_gpio_alias", "dim": 100 }
+  - GET /status?alias=light_1 - Returns the current state of a given gpio by its alias.

 GPIO configuration is done in the gpio_config.yaml file within the root directory.
 Format is as follow: